Are French Bulldogs taking over?

 4. Health 101

 They definitely need more care than other dogs.
 Like, cleaning their folds and wrinkles to prevent bacteria from growing.
 Making sure they don’t jump off beds too often (can add strain on their backs) or even getting a shorter bed.
-We’re considering a flat japanese-style platform bed in the future.
-We’re going to risk our own backs instead, haha.
+We even bought a flat japanese-style platform bed so they can climb up and down with ease.

 Other people will run towards your dog(s) screaming “frenchie!” “omg so cute” “can I touch?”

 One time we were driving and Weston had his head poked out the back window.
 A guy in another car stuck his head out and yelled “FRENCHIeEeeEEee” as he drove by.
-Weston gets catcalled on the daily. 🙂
+Weston + Fira get catcalled on the daily. 🙂

-You will follow all the frenchies on instagram and become one of those people.
+You will follow all the French Bulldogs on instagram and become one of those people.

 6. Breeders VS Adoption

-I have this weird guilt/conflict inside about this topic.
+I have this weird inner conflicting feeling about this topic.
 Because, I totally get it.
 Even with the kid topic, we’ve talked about not having children but if we decided to to have them we would adopt.

 It’s still a strange conflict I have and our next dog will definitely be adopted/rescued.
 What are your guys’ thoughts on the topic?